 7 Principles of Constructivism

-Constructivism is a learning philosophy based on the idea that we create our own understanding of the world we live in by reflecting on our experiences.
+Constructivism is a learning philosophy based on the idea that we create understanding of the world we live in by reflecting on our experiences.
 Constructivism is based on various guiding principles, which are as follows:

 1. Knowledge is constructed

 Knowledge construction occurs when students go beyond knowledge reproduction to generate new ideas.
 Students collect pieces of information and assemble them in their own special way to create something that is different and unique.
+Through this process, learners integrate fresh information with what they already know, resulting in the creation of new knowledge.

 2. Learning is an active process